Error: 404: File Not Found

 Error message: Error: 404.
 Error description: { “error”: { “errors”: [ { “domain”: “global”, “reason”: “notFound”, “message”: “File not found: XXXXXXXXXXXXXXXXX”, “locationType”: “other”, “location”: “file” } ], “code”: 404, “message”: “File not found: XXXXXXXXXXXXXXXXX” } }

-This error can happen when generating a document and you may not have the proper security or sharing settings on your google doc template or storage folder.
+This error can happen if you try generating a document without the proper sharing settings on your Google Doc template or folder.

 How to Resolve:

-• Check your sharing settings in Google Docs template and make sure not set to “private.”
-See this Google Docs article for more detail on choosing your sharing settings though most popular setting is “anyone with the link” under “Advanced” sharing settings.
+- Check your sharing settings on the Google Doc template.
+Make sure not set to “private.”
+See the “Adjust Google Docs Sharing Settings” section of our Basic Configuration article for more detail on choosing your sharing settings.
+The most popular setting is “anyone with the link” under “Advanced” sharing settings.

-• NOTE: If you do not see this Google Doc sharing setting “anyone with the link” under your Advanced sharing settings, then you have some strict company drive settings and you will need to have the Super Admin modify them or use a different Google Drive account for app, you can refer to this article for more detail.
+- NOTE: If you do not see this Google Doc sharing setting “anyone with the link” under your Advanced sharing settings, then you have strict company drive settings and you will need to have the Administrator modify them or use a different Google Drive account for the app.
+Refer to this article, “Do not see ‘Anyone with the link’ sharing option” for more detail.

-• If you modified the visibility setting to “Company” and then you get an error message that displays in document action, this may be caused if you have not yet set up a Google Apps For Work Account.
+- If you modified the visibility setting to “Company” and then you get an error message that displays in the Document Action, this may be caused if you have not yet set up a Google Apps For Work Account.

-• Check that your google doc is stored on the same Google Drive that you authorized under Opero Documents Configuration tab and that your user is the “owner” of this document or has access to it.
+- Check that your Google Doc is stored on the same Google Drive that you authorized under Opero Documents Configuration tab and that your user is the “owner” of this document or has access to it.
+Do the same for the Google Drive folder Id, if applicable.